Weighing scale: History

-In China, the earliest weighing balance excavated was from a tomb of the State of Chu of the Chinese Warring States Period dating back to the 3rd to 4th century BC in Mount Zuojiagong near Changsha, Hunan.
+In China, the earliest weighing balance excavated was from a tomb of the state of Chu of the Chinese Warring States period dating back to the 3rd to 4th century BC in Mount Zuojiagong near Changsha, Hunan.
 The balance was made of wood and used bronze masses.

 Variations on the balance scale, including devices like the cheap and inaccurate bismar (unequal-armed scales), began to see common usage by c.
-400 B.C. by many small merchants and their customers.
+400 BC by many small merchants and their customers.
 A plethora of scale varieties each boasting advantages and improvements over one another appear throughout recorded history, with such great inventors as Leonardo da Vinci lending a personal hand in their development.

 Even with all the advances in weighing scale design and development, all scales until the seventeenth century AD were variations on the balance scale.
 The standardization of the weights used – and ensuring traders used the correct weights – was a considerable preoccupation of governments throughout this time.

 The original form of a balance consisted of a beam with a fulcrum at its center.
 For highest accuracy, the fulcrum would consist of a sharp V-shaped pivot seated in a shallower V-shaped bearing.
 To determine the mass of the object, a combination of reference masses was hung on one end of the beam while the object of unknown mass was hung on the other end (see balance and steelyard balance).
 For high precision work, such as empirical chemistry, the center beam balance is still one of the most accurate technologies available, and is commonly used for calibrating test masses.

 However, bronze fragments discovered in central Germany and Italy had been used during the Bronze Age as an early form of currency.
 In the same time period, merchants had used standard weights of equivalent value between 8 and 10.5 grams from Great Britain to Mesopotamia.